Complex (super)-matrix models with external sources and $q$-ensembles of Chern-Simons and ABJ(M) type

 with kinetic operator

 The product in \eqref{eq:WalletS} is nothing but the matrix multiplication when the fields are represented in the natural matrix basis at each level $n$.
-The sole difference between the action \eqref{eq:WalletS} and the one in \cite{Wallet:2016} is the different scaling of the kinetic operator $\hat{K}$ in the large radius limit, which we look into in the next subsection.
+The sole difference between the action \eqref{eq:WalletS} and the one in \cite{Wallet:2016} is the different scaling of the kinetic operator $\hat{K}$ in the large radius limit, analyzed in the next subsection.